marcidy/exiting_arduino/docs/source/compilation.rst

 =============================
 There's a lot of resources on the web about what compiling is and does, however, it's useful to have the same understanding for the purposes of these guides.

-Let's get this out of way really quickly, the terminology is confusing.
+Right away, the terminology is confusing.

-* Compilation refers to a 3 or 4 step process
+* "Compilation" refers to a 3 or 4 step process
 * One of the steps in the process is called compiling
+* "Assembly" has multiple meanings
+* Multiple stages of "pre-processing" can occur

 Unless someone is talking about the compilation step of the process, compiling generally refers to the whole process.

+Things happen at different *levels*.
+Arduino Builder is one level that does some pre-processing.
+Compilation is another level, which has 4 steps.
+Each step is it's own level.
+Each distict task can be considered a stage in the over-all process.

 In the case of Arduino, :ref:`arduino_builder` performs it's own pre-processing step before starting the compilation process, which then also has a pre-processing step.
 This should make some sense, the IDE (and the files in which the IDE stores informat) contains a lot of important information needed to compile files.
 Please see that section to see what it's doing and why.
 Just know below that I'm only talking about the "standard" pre-processing step when compiling C/C++ programs.